clulab/processors/README.md

 # What is it?

 This is the main public code repository of the [Computational Language Understanding (CLU) Lab](http://clulab.org) at [University of Arizona](http://www.arizona.edu).
-Please see [http://clulab.github.io/processors/](http://clulab.github.io/processors/) for more information about this software, and installation and usage instructions.
+Please see [http://clulab.github.io/processors/](http://clulab.github.io/processors/) for more information about this software, installation and usage instructions.

 # Changes